mconiaris/michaelconiaris/README.md

+#README
-#MichaelConiaris.com README
+#MichaelConiaris.com

 ##App Specs:
 * Ruby version: 2.3.0
 * Rails: 2.4.6
 * Puma: 3.4.0
+* PG: 0.15

-* System dependencies
+* Bootstrap-SASS: 3.3.6

-* Configuration
+* sass-rails: 5.0

-* Database creation
+##Database creation

-* Database initialization
+##Database initialization

-* How to run the test suite
+##How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+This app uses Rspec for its testing suite.
+Just run ~rake spec~ to run the tests.